By AAA of Western and Central New York

-With daylight saving time beginning at 2 a.m.
-Sunday, March 8, Americans will "spring forward" and set their clocks ahead one hour.
-Losing an hour of sleep and the change in daylight hours means motorists may potentially experience drowsy driving and added distractions on the road.
+Americans will “spring forward” and set their clocks ahead one hour beginning at 2 a.m.
+Sunday, March 8.
+Losing an hour of sleep and the change in daylight hours means motorists may potentially experience drowsy driving and added distractions behind the wheel.

-"While many are looking forward to the end of a long, cold winter, few realize the added dangers that can come as a result of a time change, especially when behind the wheel," said Tony Spada, president and CEO of AAA Western and Central New York.
-"This hour change can disturb sleep patterns, perhaps even resulting in drowsy driving."
+“While many people are looking forward to the end of winter, few realize the added dangers that can come as a result of a time change, especially when behind the wheel,” said Elizabeth Carey, director of public relations, AAA Western and Central New York.
+“This hour change can disturb sleep patterns, perhaps even resulting in drowsy driving.”

-In addition to the change of daylight, children, pedestrians, joggers, walkers and bicyclists will likely become more active outdoors.
+•In addition to the change of daylight, children, pedestrians, joggers, walkers and bicyclists will likely become more active outdoors (weather permitting!).
 AAA advises motorists and pedestrians to remember the following tips to stay safe:

 AAA Tips for Motorists